Coding-with-Adam/dash_curriculum/tutorial/part1/chapter1.md

 # Chapter 1: Introduction to Dashboards

-These days, understanding data is the key to making the best decisions for any business.
+These days understanding data is the key to making the best decisions for any business.
 However, the amount of information that’s available can be overwhelming for the most data-savvy people.

 So what’s the key to making data-driven decisions?
 Finding the most important data by formatting it in a way that’s easy to understand.
 This can change, depending on who will view the data.